Quality of Life Survey 6 (2020/21)

 Other Quality of Life surveys

-All Quality of Life survey data is made freely available under a CC BY-SA 4.0 license.
+All Quality of Life survey data is made freely available under a CC BY 4.0 license.
 Data can be accessed via the DataFirst service based at UCT, or on request from the GCRO.